 What is a Cast Registration Checklist?
 You will receive a Cast Registration Checklist at the audition along with further instructions.
 You can also find it in the Download Center below.
 It requires that paperwork, payment, and parent meeting attendance are complete prior to scripts being distributed.

 What if I have already attended a Parent Meeting?
-It is mandatory that the Parent Meeting be attended once per season, beginning with the summer production.
-If you attended the Parent Meeting during the summer production or any time after the summer production, it is not necessary for you to attend another one until the next season.
+The parent meeting must be attended once per season, beginning with the summer production.
+Since this is the summer production, all families are expected to attend the Parent Meeting.

 If you have questions that have not been answered here, please send an email to firstname.lastname@example.org.